EmmanuellaBudu/TempEHR/README.md

 # TempEHR
-This is the preliminary implementation of the paper TempEHR:A Temporal Framework for Synthesizing Electronic Health Records
+This is the preliminary implementation of the paper TempEHR: A Temporal Dependency-Based Approach for Synthesizing Electronic Health Records